nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 By modifying the `PersonCard` to the three types of cards stated above, divided into a left section which shows contact details, and a right section which is a `ListView`, we can keep the information displayed organised and maintain the height of each card within a reasonable range
 (e.g. if the orders are displayed as plain text below the buyer's contact information, the card will be stretched vertically, potentially to an extent that the whole window can only show information of one single buyer).

+#### Alternatives considered

+* **Alternative 1 (current choice):** Has only one display window and displays items (`Order` or `Pet`) together with the person.
+  * Pros: Easy to implement and can view all the information immediately after a command is executed.
+  * Cons: Too cramped, which may lead to information overload.
+* **Alternative 2:** Has one display window for person and a separate display window for items.
+  * Pros: More organised and visually pleasant.
+  * Cons: Hard to implement and need one more command such as `display INDEX` to display the information of the item.

 ### Pop-up window for add command